thermalogic/SEES/guide/BuildingSoftwareEnvironment.md

 <!-- /TOC -->
 ## A:Python & PyPI

+Python is one of those rare languages which can claim to be both simple and powerful.
+You will find yourself pleasantly surprised to see how easy it is to concentrate on the solution to the problem rather than the syntax and structure of the language you are programming in.

 Before you start to code Python, you will need Python on your computer.

 ### A.1 Installing Python and Coding